mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-18"></a>
 [Back to top](#top)
 ## TX-18 -- Rep. Sheila Jackson Lee (D)
+### Committees
+Sheila Jackson Lee is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,709,000.00 in SC HEP grants.